 Maybe its pain every month, irregular periods or bone-weary tiredness that brought you here.
-Maybe you just got diagnosed with Polycystic Ovarian Syndrome (PCOS) and you’re not sure what to do next.
-Maybe you are starting to feel some of the symptoms of menopause or maybe you are experiencing those symptoms in all their fullness and life is a struggle right now.
-Maybe you are a mum concerned about your daughters’ menstrual cycle.
-Maybe you are wanting to be a mum and have some concerns about your fertility or just want the best preconception preparation.
-Maybe you are just feeling off and you can’t put your finger on it.
+Have you just been diagnosed with Polycystic Ovarian Syndrome (PCOS) and you’re not sure what to do next?
+Are you are starting to feel some of the symptoms of menopause?
+Are you experiencing those symptoms in all their fullness because life is a struggle right now.
+Maybe you are a mum concerned about your daughters’ menstrual cycle or maybe you are wanting to be a mum but have some concerns about your fertility or just want the best preconception preparation.
+Are you experiencing the same vaginal infection over and over again?
+Are you just feeling off and you can’t put your finger on it?

 Either way, I’m happy you found me.

-I think its fair to say that women’s hormonal health has not always received the attention, funding and research that it deserves.
-Although that is starting to change now and the movement has begun to ensure that there are women specific research, we still have a long way to go.
-After all it was only in 1991 that studies were required to include women.
-Before that results were just assumed to apply to women as well but we are not the same as men.
+I think its fair to say that female hormonal health has not always received the attention, funding and research that it deserves, although that is starting to change.
+A movement has begun to ensure that there is female hormone specific research but we still have a long way to go.
+Because after all, it was only in 1991 that studies were required to include individuals with female hormones and before that, results were just assumed to apply to those assigned female at birth.
+But, we are NOT the same as men.

-Your uniquely feminine hormones affect everything in your body.
-Your brain and mental function, your heart function, the way you build muscle, the way you burn fat, your gut function, how well you sleep, your bone health and your vaginal health – just to name a few.
-If they aren’t balanced then any number of health concerns can result.
+Your uniquely female hormones affect everything in your body, such as your brain and mental function, your heart function, the way you build muscle, the way you burn fat, your gut function, how well you sleep, your bone health and your vaginal health – just to name a few.
+So if they aren’t balanced, then any number of health concerns can result.

-Having healthy hormones creates the scaffolding around which good health can be achieved for women.
+Having healthy hormones creates the scaffolding around which good health can be achieved for those with female hormones.

 Let’s get started on your journey.